Larry Linne

-Larry Glen Linne (born July 20, 1962) is a former American football player and businessman.
-He was a replacement player for the New England Patriots.
-In his 3 professional games, he scored two touchdowns.
+Larry Glen Linne (born July 20, 1962) is an American former professional football player and businessman.
+He was a replacement player who was a wide receiver for the New England Patriots of the National Football League (NFL).
+In his three professional games, he scored two touchdowns.
 Linne also spent time on the practice squads of the San Diego Chargers and Dallas Cowboys.
 He has been the CEO for multiple companies.